 But of course, it’s not just about the color of the cables – being able to pick cable length is also an important factor when it comes to aesthetics and cable management.
-As we’ve already mentioned, semi-modular PSUs are still very good when it comes to cable management, but it is only with a fully modular one that you get to pick the color and length of each cable, all the while foregoing any extra cables that you don’t need
+As we’ve already mentioned, semi-modular PSUs are still very good when it comes to cable management.
+Still, it is only with a fully modular one that you get to pick the color and length of each cable, all the while foregoing any extra cables that you don’t need.

 At the end of the day, all the extra customizability really comes in handy with transparent or semi-transparent cases, where the aesthetics are especially important.